 Landowners still cannot physically remove a squatter or trespasser, as this constitutes assault and can result in a lawsuit.
 However, the squatter can be arrested by the police, and you do have the ability to take some measures that other states will not allow.
 In almost every other state, taking self-eviction measures are illegal, but that isn’t the case in Michigan.

 These laws also elevate the criminal consequences for trespassing, including more dire punishments for individuals who have committed this offense multiple times.
 It’s a great deterrent for squatters in this state.
+As mentioned earlier, according to HB5070/PA 224 squatting in a single-family home or duplex is considered a misdemeanor for first time offenders with a maximum $5,000 fine and 180-day maximum sentence.
+For repeat offenders squatting is a $10,000 maximum fine and a 2-year maximum sentence.

 With these new laws in place, a landowner can remove squatters quicker than before, and without relying on a lengthy legal eviction.
 Of course, this new law does not apply to holdover tenants or tenants at will, so be aware of where you stand legally with a tenant.